matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 - While some actions can be performed on both Containers and Streams, they ultimately serve different purposes and support different operations.
 - Containers are more focused on how the elements are stored and how those elements can be accessed efficiently.
-- A Stream, on the other hand, does't provide direct access and manipulation to its elements; it is more dedicated to the group of objects as a collective entity and performing operations on that entity as a whole.
+- A Stream, on the other hand, doesn't provide direct access and manipulation to its elements; it is more dedicated to the group of objects as a collective entity and performing operations on that entity as a whole.
 - Stream and Collections are separate high-level abstractions for these differing purposes.